-Trevor Sorbie is a name synonymous with pioneering hairdressing!
-He has won the coveted British Hairdresser of the Year title an unrivalled four times and created such famous styles as the wedge and scrunch.
-Having worked with Vidal Sassoon himself, he in turn has trained some of today's most skilled stylists, including session stylist Eugene Souleiman and fellow British Hairdresser of the Year winner Angelo Seminara.
+Trevor Sorbie has been at the head of pioneering hairdressing for the past fourty years.
+He has won the coveted BHA British Hairdresser of the Year title an unrivalled four times, and created such famous styles as The Wedge, and The Scrunch.
+Having worked with Vidal Sassoon himself, he in turn has trained some of today's most skilled stylists, including session stylist Eugene Souleiman and fellow three time BHA British Hairdresser of the Year winner Angelo Seminara.

 Trevor was born in 1949 in Paisley, Scotland to a family of barbers.
 After dropping out of school at 15 with no qualifications Trevor began working with his father before taking a six-month course at the Richard Henry School of Hairdressing.
-In 1972, shortly after graduating, he got a job at Vidal Sassoon in London where he pioneered the new geometric look sported by style icons such as Mary Quant and Mia Farrow.
-Vidal Sassoon quickly made Trevor his Artistic Director, styling the likes of Rex Harrison and Paul McCartney.
+In 1972, shortly after graduating, he got a job at Vidal Sassoon in London where he pioneered the new geometric look sported by style icons such as Mary Quant, and Mia Farrow.
+Vidal Sassoon quickly made Trevor his Artistic Director, styling hair for the likes of Rex Harrison, and Paul McCartney.

 ...one of the best hairdressers ever...both directionally and creatively Anthony Mascolo, Toni & Guy

-Despite his achievements, Trevor has always remained candid and down-to-earth.
-Trevor firmly believes in what he describes as "real hair, for real people".
-His thinking behind this philosophy is that although his artistic work is an all-consuming passion, he also wants to create wonderfully wearable styles for his clients that make them feel and look great.
+Despite his achievements, Trevor still firmly believes in what he describes as "real hair, for real people".
+His thinking behind this philosophy is that although his artistic work is an all-consuming passion, he also wants to create wonderfully wearable styles for his clients, that makes them feel, and look great.

-This has never been truer with the charity "My New Hair".
-Inspired by his own experience of helping a family member during cancer treatment, Trevor launched the charity in June 2006 and now dedicates much of his time offering advice and a wig customizations to clients suffering medical hair loss.
-He also organises seminars to train other hairdressers to also offer this unique service.
-To date Trevor has trained over 200 hairdressers across the country and works closely with many NHS hospitals and hospices.
+This has never been truer than with the formation of his charity "My New Hair".
+Inspired by his own experience of helping a family member during cancer treatment, Trevor launched the charity in June 2006 and now dedicates much of his time training hairdressers up and down the country how to customise wigs to look and feel natural.
+To date Trevor has trained over 200 hairdressers across the country, and works closely with L'Oréal to continue this training, as well as many NHS hospitals and hospices.